Discover how I got Pain & Symptom Free:

 - Cut out the source of bad prostaglandins in the body.
 The Antagonistic Prostaglandins are found in animal products like milk, dairy, animal farmed meat and refined oils.

 - Good prostaglandins are found in Fish Oils like Salmon Oils, Krill Oil and Omega 3 Oils.
 Chia Seeds contain massive amounts of Omega 3!

 - Increase your intake of Olive Oil (organic and in a dark bottle).
 It contains Oleic Oil which inhibits the bad Prostaglandins.

 - Eat more Coconut Oil in your diet.
 Coconut Oil will supply you with heaps of the right oils to help reduce inflammation and is also a natural anti-bacterial for the body.

 Now, the problem with prostaglandins is that they are short lived in the body.
-So, my theory on this is that when we are about to experience pain or there is potential pain coming – usually around ovulation and menstruation…. we should increase the dosage of Omega 3 & 6 items in our diet.
+So, my theory on this is that when we are about to experience pain or there is potential pain coming – usually around ovulation and menstruation…. we should increase the dosage of Omega 3 in our diet.
 I’ve tested this and it definitely seems to help.

 Our diet plays a massive role in our pain and inflammatory responses in the body.
 It is amazing how when we change our diet and alter what we eat, that triggers inflammation and pain, we feel so much better.

 What are your pain levels like?
 Have you noticed foods which trigger pain and inflammation?
 Have you discovered ways to work with those Prostaglandins?